Funding Options

 Please contact the appropriate partner agency to find out about payment options for third-party payments, such as your employer, or 529 funds:

-The following government agencies sponsor students who qualify.
+Some states will offer training grants for non-credit certificate classes.
+The conditions vary by state.
 If you are a government-sponsored student, please provide an official letter issued by the agency specifying the student name, the approved class, and the amount to be paid to Boston University on your behalf.
 Your seat in a program is not reserved until this documentation is received and approved by the Center for Professional Education.

 Pell Grants, Student Loans, and Other Funding